NatLibFi/FinnaImageService/README.md

-      /status Displays OK if everything is going fine /errorlog Allows to download the error log file /infolog Allows to download the info log file /kill If the env is set to development, will exit the process.
-(Handy if running docker without systemd locally)
+      /status Displays OK if everything is going fine /errorlog Allows to download the error log file /infolog Allows to download the info log file /kill Useful for restarting the docker, if instanciated as a service.